quinntpratt/miller_geometry_comsol/README.md

 ## COMSOL 2DFW setup with Miller geometry
-Python program to create inputs for a two dimensional full-wave COMSOL simulation based on Miller flux surfaces.
+Python program to create inputs for two dimensional full-wave COMSOL-RF simulations based on Miller flux surfaces.
-COMSOL simulations require the density (ne) and the magnetic field components (Bx, By, Bz).
+COMSOL simulations require the plasma density (ne) and the magnetic field components (Bx, By, Bz) over an R, Z grid.

 The user describes the plasma with,
 - Miller parameters (``R0, delta, kappa``)